• Skip to primary navigation

 • ½ teaspoon ground black pepper

-• 2 cups shredded or chopped pork meat (leftover pork shoulder roast was used here)
+• 2 cups cooked pork meat shredded or chopped, leftover pork shoulder roast was used here

 Finish after cooking:

-• 12 tablespoons cornflour or other flour to thicken the stew if needed after cooking
+• 1-2 tablespoons corn starch or other flour to thicken the stew if needed after cooking

 Instructions